Are you thinking about adopting a dog rescued from the Korean dog meat trade?

 4. Do you have pets or young children?

 As mentioned earlier, we are often asked what a specific dog is like around children or other pets.
 The short answer: in most cases we simply don’t know.
-Most Korean rescue dogs have never seen children, cats or other pets.
+Many Korean rescue dogs have never seen children, cats or other pets.
 In some cases, they also have little experience around other dogs.

 If you have pets or young children, it is critically important that you are able to monitor your adopted dog.
 Those adopting Korean rescue dogs should never leave them unattended around children or other pets.
 You should have adequate space in your house to isolate the dog without it being significantly confined.